tyhoff/timelapse/README.md

 1. Motion Sensor sensitivity and time are at extremes.
 Least amount of time and highest sensitivity.
 2. Motion Sensor is connected to PIN 8.

+>NOTE: THIS PROJECT REQUIRES THAT YOU PLACE THE PROJECT AT THE ROOT OF YOUR HOME DIRECTORY
+> e.g. `~/timelapse`

 To download

 ```bash